 To avoid this from happening, consider paying your credit card bill bi-weekly or even weekly.
 That way, you never have more than one or two weeks worth of charges listed on your credit report.
 Alternatively, if you reserve your credit card usage for major purchases, pay it off as quickly as possible rather than waiting until your next statement’s due date.

-If you’re in the middle of a loan application and need to boost your credit score by a few points or lower your debt to income ratio to qualify, ask your lender to perform a rapid rescore once you’ve settled your balances.
+If you’re in the middle of a loan application and need to boost your credit score by a few points or lower your debt to income ratio to qualify, ask your lender to perform a rapid rescore once you’ve settled your account balances.

 This service quickly updates your credit report with the most recent information and just takes a few business days to complete, rather than the typical month or two.